This lesson is being piloted (Beta version)

 $ poetry build

 This should produce two files for us in the dist directory.
 The one we care most about is the .whl or wheel file.
-This is the file that pip uses to distribute and install Python packages, so this is the file we’d need to share with other people who want to install our software.
+This is the file that pip uses to distribute and install Python packages, so this is the file we would need to share with other people who want to install our software.

 $ python3 -m pip install dist/inflammation*.whl

 The star in the line above is a wildcard, that means Bash should use any filenames that match that pattern, with any number of characters in place for the star.
-We could also rely on Bash’s autocomplete functionality and type dist/inflammation, then hit the Tab key if we’ve only got one version built.
+We could also rely on Bash’s autocomplete functionality and type dist/inflammation, then hit the Tab key if we have only got one version built.

-After we’ve been working on our code for a while and want to publish an update, we just need to update the version number in the pyproject.toml file (using SemVer perhaps), then use Poetry to build and publish the new version.
-If we don’t increment the version number, people might end up using this version, even though they thought they were using the previous one.
+After we have been working on our code for a while and want to publish an update, we just need to update the version number in the pyproject.toml file (using SemVer perhaps), then use Poetry to build and publish the new version.
+If we do not increment the version number, people might end up using this version, even though they thought they were using the previous one.
 Any re-publishing of the package, no matter how small the changes, needs to come with a new version number.
 The advantage of SemVer is that the change in the version number indicates the degree of change in the code and thus the degree of risk of breakage when we update.

 $ poetry build